You’ve probably been told that the only way to lower your A1c is to take medication, or more of it!

 1. Move Your Body More

-Our bodies were designed to move, and regular movement is one of the most effective ways to improve insulin sensitivity and lower A1c.
+Our bodies are designed to move, and regular activity is one of the most powerful ways to improve insulin sensitivity and lower A1c.

 What you eat is very powerful and can lower A1c levels more effectively than medication.

-Consider this: by following our healthy eating guidelines, it’s possible to reduce your A1c by 0.2% to as much as 3.8%, in just 16 weeks.
+Consider this: by following our scientifically-proven eating guidelines, it’s possible to reduce your A1c by as much as 4%, in just 16 weeks.
+That’s up to about 41.5 mmol/mol for those in the UK.

-- Limit Carbohydrates: Carbs have the biggest impact on blood sugar, so reducing your intake can make a huge difference.
-Instead of bread, rice or pasta, try low carb alternatives like cauliflower rice or zucchini noodles.
+- Limit carbohydrates.
+Carbs have the biggest impact on blood sugar, so reducing your intake can make a hug difference.
+Instead of bread, rice or pasta, swap them for lower carb alternatives—there are many options.

 Why Carbohydrates Are Important